-There aren’t many things better than a perfect Baked Potato.
-This is our go-to method for how to bake potatoes with crisp salty skin and a tender and creamy center.
+There aren’t many things better than a perfect Baked Potato, especially when it’s a salt-crusted potato.
+This is my go-to method for baking potatoes with a crisp, salty skin and a tender, fluffy center.

 This post may contain affiliate links.
 Read my disclosure policy.

-Our simple method for baking a potato in the oven never fails.
-These salt-crusted baked potatoes are crisp and flavorful on the outside and hot and fluffy on the inside.
-Enjoy these potatoes as a side dish with butter and sour cream, or load them up with toppings to make it a meal.
-Here’s why you’ll love this method:
+My simple method for baking a potato in the oven never fails.
+These salt-crusted baked potatoes have crisp and flavorful skins and hot and fluffy centers.
+I love serving these as a side dish with plenty of salted butter and a generous dollop of sour cream or loaded up with hearty toppings like Slow Cooker Chili to make it a meal.

 Below are the ingredients you’ll need to make the perfect baked potatoes.
-You’ll find the full recipe details available in the recipe card.
+You’ll find the full recipe details in the recipe card below.

-- Salt and Pepper – You’ll sprinkle the outside of your potatoes with kosher salt prior to baking.
+- Salt – You’ll sprinkle the outside of your potatoes with kosher salt or flaky sea salt prior to baking.
 You’ll also need additional salt and pepper for seasoning to taste.

 - Butter – Butter makes everything better!
 You can use salted or unsalted butter.